denistsoi/franklinchen.github.io/source/_posts/2014-05-25-remembering-the-gift-of-being-introduced-to-kayaking-six-years-ago-by-a-total-stranger.markdown

 {% img /images/soup-hike-2008-06-08/kiski.jpg %}

-So each of us took a kayak and just briefly paddled around in the river for a fe w minutes.
+So Steve said we could briefly get on the river, and each of us took a kayak and just paddled around in the river for a few minutes.
 I was so scared the first time, and disoriented, but after a while, decided I really enjoyed this!

 In summary, it was an amazing day, during which we met this great guy Steve who led us on a great hike, provided space and food in his garage, and even let us play with his kayaks.
 I was profoundly moved by his generosity, and the sense of fun that everyone brought to the event.
 Steve put us on his mailing list for his regular paddling trips, and ever since then, Abby and I have tried to join him for a couple of paddling trips a year, as our schedules and weather conditions allow.

-Also, Steve posts his paddling trips on the [Pittsburgh Kayakers meetup group](http://www.meetup.com/kayaking-129/), in case you are interested in joining in!
-You can bring your own kayaks or canoes or borrow his (as quantities allow).

 ## Some photos from the paddling trip we just came back from